Players Championship Finals: Nine-dart finishes

-Three nine-darters have been thrown at the Players Championship Finals.
-The first one was in 2016, which is the only one of the three that wasn't done on the Main Stage.
+Four nine-darters have been thrown at the Players Championship Finals.
+The first one was in 2016, which is the only one of the four that wasn't done on the Main Stage.

 High averages

 Television coverage

 In the UK and Ireland, the first two tournaments were broadcast on ITV4 with the third edition being screened by PDC TV.
 The fourth edition returned to ITV4 where it has stayed ever since and ITV4 signed a long-term deal to cover the European Championships, Players Championships, UK Open and new tournament the Masters from 2014 to 2016.